 Programming – The news, entertainment, information resources, and educational presentations carried on a cable system or broadcast by a radio or television station.
 Such programming can originate at the local, PEG Access, regional or national level.

+Public Service Announcement (PSA) - A public service announcement (PSA) is a message in the public interest disseminated by the media without charge to raise public awareness and change behavior.

 Public Access Channel – A channel on which programs are transmitted on a first-come, first-served, nondiscriminatory basis.
 A public access channel is specifically for noncommercial public access programming by residents or local non-profit organizations.

 Public Access Programming - Programming produced by volunteers using ACTONTV facilities and equipment.
 When an access user brings in a prerecorded tape or DVD for cablecast, it is also considered public access.
 In both these instances, ACTONTV, by federal law, may not edit or control content.
 This programming must be noncommercial.